-This policy summarizes the leaves of absence, paid and unpaid, approved by the University.
+This policy summarizes absences, paid and unpaid, approved by the university.

 Paid absences approved in advance count as hours worked for purposes of calculating overtime payment [refer to Guide Memo 2.1.5: Compensation of Staff Employees, section 5.b(3)].
-The University authorizes these absences in Guide Memo 2.1.6: Vacations, in Guide Memo 2.1.7: Sick Time, and in Guide Memo 2.1.13: Paid Holidays.
-In addition, the following absences with continuation of pay are authorized by the University:
+The university authorizes these absences: Vacations in Guide Memo 2.1.6, Sick Time in Guide Memo 2.1.7, and Paid Holidays in Guide Memo 2.1.13.
+In addition, the following absences with continuation of pay are authorized by the university:

 When a regular full-time employee, because of the work schedule, is not able to vote outside of regularly scheduled work hours, supervisors shall authorize necessary time off, but not to exceed two hours with pay.
 Such time off should be scheduled when least disruptive to the department's work.